-Available on the CD ‘Make Me Believe in Hope’ via The Blue Team/Aztec Records
+Available on the album ‘Make Me Believe in Hope’ via The Blue Team/Aztec Records

 CLAUDIA BRÜCKEN Everyone Says Hi

-Available on the CD ‘The Lost Are Found’ via There (there)
+Available on the album ‘The Lost Are Found’ via There (there)

 ROBYN doing an electro cover of ‘The Whole Of The Moon’ may not sound immediately appealing in concept but that’s how this punchy number starts before elevating into a rousing, spirited synth anthem.
 CHVRCHES could become the next electro combo to shake up the mainstream pop world since LA ROUX.
 A great song with great melodies and weird noises, herein ‘Lies’ the bridge between leftfield and bubblegum pop.
-The follow-up ‘The Mothers We Share’ proves this has been no fluke and underlines this promising Glaswegian trio’s capability.
+The follow-up ‘The Mothers We Share’ underlines this promising Glaswegian trio’s capability.